The Retro Scaler A1 will upscale the RGB video signals from your

 What it does

-It's really quite simple, it samples a line and outputs two lines, effectively transforming a 15kHz signal found in Arcade Games an older systems into a 31kHz signal.
-It's perfect for playing arcade games on a 31kHz (or higher) CRT monitor like the European Sega Naomi Universal.
-It's also great if you want to build a 'super-gun', or user older consoles/computers with a a PC CRT.
-PC monitors generally have a fantastic picture, but doesn't do 15kHz - until now.
+It's really quite simple, it samples a line and outputs two lines, effectively transforming a 15kHz signal found in Arcade Games and older systems into a 31kHz VGA signal.
+It's perfect for playing arcade games on a 31kHz VGA (or higher) CRT monitor like the European Sega Naomi Universal.
+It's also great if you want to build a 'super-gun', or user older consoles/computers with a a PC VGA CRT.
+PC VGA monitors generally have a fantastic picture, but doesn't do 15kHz - until now.

 Lastly, while not specifically built for it, it's a great alternative to get Jamma in your Vewlix cabinet.
 Taito used to make a scaler similar to the Retro Scaler A1.
-Subjectively, the Retro Scaler A1 has better image quality and is objectively easier to use - no messing with dialing in sync settings for different games.
+Subjectively, the Retro Scaler A1 has better image quality and is objectively easier to use - no need to dial in sync settings for different games.

 - Console/Computer AND Arcade/Jamma level RGB input